 Then scoot over to the last attraction of the day, Tegenungan Waterfall.
 You can easily spend a few hours taking photos of the waterfall, sipping fresh coconut at the cafe at the top of the waterfall and even going on one of the giant swings!

 One of the best things you can do in Bali is to see the sunrise from Mount Batur, one of the most active volcanoes in Bali.

-There are plenty of tour companies in Ubud town.
-By joining one of the tour groups, you can ensure a safe and hassle-free excursion.
-The tour company will pick up from your hotel at 2:30 am and shuttle you over to the base of the mountain.
-The ascend begins at 4:00 am which gives you sufficient time to see the sunrise at 6:00 am.
+Join a tour group to Mount Batur to ensure a safe and hassle-free excursion.
+The tour company will pick you up from your hotel at 2:15 am and shuttle you over to the base of the mountain.
+The ascend begins at 4:00 am, giving you sufficient time to see the sunrise at 6:00 am.

-You don’t need to be in tip-top shape for climbing Mount Batur.
-Just make sure you wear layers as it can be quite chilly in the early morning, but you will also be quite warm as you ascend the mountain.
+You don’t need to be in tip-top shape to climb Mount Batur.
+Make sure to wear layers, as it can be quite chilly in the early morning, but you will also be warm as you ascend the mountain.
 Also, wear proper hiking shoes to ensure safety and the best experience.

-After a glorious morning at one of the highest peaks in Bali, spend the day relaxing by the hotel pool or Jungle Fish Bali.
+After a glorious morning at one of the highest peaks in Bali, spend the day relaxing by the hotel pool.
 And book a luxury spa treatment at one of the many spa facilities in Ubud, like Spa Alila Ubud.
 A visit to Bali isn’t the same without a proper spa treatment which includes a Balinese massage.
+You’ve earned it!

 Canggu is a small coastal town just north of Seminyak and south of Tanah Lot.
-It is the perfect spot to end your 10-day epic trip in Bali.
+It is the perfect spot to end your epic Bali 10-day itinerary.

 Day 8: Canggu